chrmrtns/keyless-auth/readme.txt

 You can use the shortcode [keyless-auth] in a page or widget.

-If you're looking to create front-end user registration and profile forms we recommend [Profile Builder](https://www.cozmoslabs.com/wordpress-profile-builder/).

 NOTE:

 Passwordless Authentication does not replace the default login functionality in WordPress.